Introduction to Leaving Care

 - for everyone’s safety it is important that there is no alcohol, drugs or weapons on the premises and no damage is caused to property

-- if anyone’s behaviour escalates and is considered abusive or violent we have clear procedures and consequences in place which could lead to a person being banned from the office
+- if anyone’s behaviour worsens and is considered abusive or violent we have clear procedures in place which could lead to a person being banned from the office

-We will promise to treat you fairly and offer you the best service possible with respect to your race, culture, religion, disability, gender or sexuality
+We will promise to treat you fairly and offer you the best service possible with respect to your:

 We hold very high ambitions for you and are committed to supporting you to: